jessesquires/jessesquires.com/projects.md

 ### Apps

 You can find my indie iOS and macOS apps at [Hexed Bits](https://hexedbits.com).
-Most were personal projects, some were for clients.
 As I continue to develop and release new apps, you will find them there.

 ### Swift Unwrapped